 From Maine to Mississippi, anglers often wonder why we’re asking for information about their fishing trip and how we’ll use the data we collect.
 Finding a field interviewer at your local marina, boat ramp, or beach is one way to get answers to your questions about recreational fishing data collection.
 But you don’t have to wait until you’re at the dock to learn why your catch counts.

-- How does NOAA Fisheries collect information about recreational fishing activity?
+- How does NOAA Fisheries collect information about fishing effort from recreational anglers?

-- How many surveys are sent out each year, and how many people respond?
+- How many mail surveys do you send out?
+How many people respond?